pfsense/docs/source/config/advanced-setup.rst

 Advanced pfSense Settings
 =========================

-The advanced settings available under **System > Advanced** do not normally need adjusting on a typical setup.
+The advanced pfSense® settings available under **System > Advanced** do not normally need adjusting on a typical setup.
 There are there for additional tweaking or for those who need the functionality given.

 The options available are all described in detail on their individual